storyprotocol/documentation/docs/CONCEPTS/dispute-module/uma-arbitration-policy.md

 * General dispute evidence document characteristics
   * It should be a text document uploaded on IPFS
-  * It should not take the reviewer more than 2 hours to review the document - the reviewer's time is limited and the evidence could be deemed invalid if it could take too much time to review.
-Best efforts will be applied to solve a dispute but please keep it concise to 2 hours of review time to have your dispute evidence be valid.
+  * It should not take the reviewer more than 2 hours to review the document - the reviewer's time is limited and the evidence could be deemed invalid if it would take too much time to review.
+Best efforts will be applied to solve a dispute but please keep it concise to have your dispute evidence be valid.

 <br />